Giacomo-Menegatti/HARey_constellations_cards/README.md

   <img src="https://github.com/Giacomo-Menegatti/HARey_constellations_cards/blob/main/images/Orion_tinted_lines.png" width="256">
 </p>

 ## Disclaimer
 In no part of this work I made use of copyright protected material.
 The constellations diagrams data are found in the Stellarium github repository, while the star markers and the cardback images are my personal work in [InkScape](https://inkscape.org).
 The fonts used are free for personal use.

-## Usage
+## What is inside this module
-The __HARey__ module contains the code to display the night sky with H.A.Rey's style.
+The __HAReyMain__ module contains the code to display the night sky with H.A.Rey's style.
 It can make star charts for a given time and place, or maps of the whole sky.
 It focuses on creating constellation cards because I felt it a useful way to learn and remember images, like the _countries of the world_ flashcards.

 This project is based on the Stellarium [modern_rey](https://github.com/Stellarium/stellarium/tree/master/skycultures/modern_rey) sky culture.
 [Stellarium](https://stellarium.org/it) is an open source planetarium software that shows the stars as they appear to the naked eye or to a telescope.
 The sky cultures are different diagrams of the constellations than the modern IAU ones, drawn by past cultures around the world.
 My project starts from the _index.json_ containing the constellations shapes and the Hipparcos star catalogue.

 For a complete example and explanation, see the __Constellations_memory_demo.ipynb__ notebook.

 ## Translations
 The __names.csv__ file contains the translations used in the module.
-Right now only IAU names, English (used by HARey in his books) and Italian are present.
-New contributions are welcome, please contact me to add a new translation.
+Right now only IAU names, English (used by HARey in his books) and Italian are supported.
+New contributions are welcome, please contact me to add a new language.

 ## Functions and Methods
-The __HARey__ module contains the following methods:
+The __HAReyMain__ module contains the following methods:
 - __load_constellations()__, __load_stars()__, __load_names()__ : load the sky culture diagrams and the Hipparcos catalogue.
 They are applied automatically when creating a new HARey instance.
 - __plot_card()__: plot the sky around a constellation inside a card template.
 The __BEST_AR__ flag rotates the constellation to better fit the card, otherwise the plot is done with the North side up
 - __sky_view()__: plot the visble sky as seen by an observer at a given time and time
 - - __polar_map()__: plot the stars around the poles, using a stereographic projection
 - __equatorial_map()__: plot the stars close to the equator, using a Gall-stereographic projection
 - __set_card_template()__ : set the card template and the cardback image.
 The template properties are specified in the _card_template.py_ module.
-- __write_cardback()__ : create the cardback for a card by setting the colors and writing the constellation name.
+- __plot_cardback()__ : create the cardback for a card by setting the colors and writing the constellation name.
 - __print_card_set()__ : create a set of cards for one constellation: the constellation with and without lines and two different cardbacks
 - __print_and__play()__ : arrange the images inside a folder inside a pdf ready for printing.